IBzerbasteln/IBzerbasteln.github.io/_posts/2024-12-20-citation-keys.md

 # Using Citation Keys I: File Management
 Before we move into the Obsidian vault, I'd like to highlight another plugin for Zotero which makes my life a lot easier: **[Zotfile](https://zotfile.com/)**.
 Storing bibliographical information in Zotero is all fine and well but you will often want a `.pdf` alongside that information.
 Zotfile is here to help with the management of attachments in your Zotero library.
 The essential functionality for me is the "Rename and move"-feature which, unsurprisingly, allows you to automatically rename an attachment to a given reference in accordance with a custom rule and to move it to a custom directory.

 My custom directory is the Attachments folder within my vault.
 For the file names, I have set up Zotfile in a way that renames the `.pdf` attachments with the citation key of the reference that they're attached to.
 To achieve this, open the ZotFile preferences and go to the "Renaming Rules" tab.
-Once here, go to the field "Format for all Item Types except Patents" and simply put \`{%b}`.
+Once here, go to the field "Format for all Item Types except Patents" and simply put {% raw %}`{%b}`{% endraw %}.

 Now, you can select any reference, right click, select the "Manage Attachments" option and click "Rename and move".
 The attached `.pdf` will be moved to the directory you specified and rename to the citation key.
 You can do this for single references but bulk renaming and moving is possible, too.